CharleRoger/Garden/Canon/Regions/Fountainhead/Kóty/Loshianism.md

 **Loshianism** is a monotheistic religion founded in the year 720, its adherents, the Loshianists, center their lives around the [[Isçamalirǰeǰ]] and the teachings of [[Ergoy]].
 Loshianists believe the world was plagued with falsehood and false idols, Ergoy was given the task to cleanse the world and teach every people the truth that was given to him the night he received visions from Losh.
 Loshianism originated in [[Stamnar-Lōššī]] about 720 AGS.
-Loshianists believe this is when Ergoy began receiving revelations, and when the flame of truth was given to him.
-By the time of his death Ergoy passed the flame of truth to his most trusted disciple and friend [[Brimys]].
+Loshianists believe this is when [[Ergoy]] began receiving revelations, and when the flame of truth was given to him.
+By the time of his death [[Ergoy]] passed the flame of truth to his most trusted disciple and friend [[Brimys]].
 ## Beliefs
-**Lōš** is a multifaceted God, believed to be the only God, omnipresent, all-powerful and creator of the world.
-Losh as a way to interact with humanity, he made himself multifaceted with three dominant aspects, five spirits and epithets for which one may direct their prayers to.
+**[[Lōš]]** is a multifaceted God, believed to be the only God, omnipresent, all-powerful and creator of the world. [[Lōš]] as a way to interact with humanity, he made himself multifaceted with three dominant aspects, five spirits and epithets for which one may direct their prayers to.

 ### Fundamental tenets
 1. Recognition of one God known as [[Lōš]], a multifaceted God with three aspects and five spirits.
-2. Power of the flame of truth, which is vivifying and personified by **Truth**, one of the aspects of Losh.
+2. Power of the flame of truth, which is vivifying and personified by **Truth**, one of the aspects of [[Lōš]].
 3. Immortality of the soul; the fate of the soul is the main concern with the belief in the next life.

 ### Faces of Losh